adke/adke/README.md

 #### I am currently a high school student attending, Henry Wise Wood Senior High in Calgary, Alberta.
 - 👀 My deepest passion and interest is programming and is why I have chosen to make this GitHub portfolio.
 For the entirety of my life, I have enjoyed solving complex puzzles and mathematical problems.
-Due to this reason, I have indulged myself into the tech world for some time now and initiated my coding adventure with Python.
+Due to this reason, I have indulged myself into the tech world for some time now and initiated my coding adventure with Python at an introductory level.
 I then, switched to web design; developing my skills in JavaScript, HTML, and CSS at an entry level and later on, I extensively learned about Java.